-Front-line leaders: we applaud you
+Front-line managers: we applaud you

 Over the past 10 years, I have had the honor of working with, and meeting some incredibly talented individuals.
-Of all these individuals, those who constantly stand out to me are the front-line supervisors at every organization we have partnered with.
+Of all these individuals, those who constantly stand out to me are the front-line managers (often supervisors) at every organization we have partnered with.
 After working with teams at every level in an organization, it is the challenge of the supervisor that astonishes me the most.
 I felt the need to take a moment to highlight a few important points about them:

 - It is of the outmost importance that senior leaders are aware of the challenges their supervisors face on a daily basis (although in most cases, I believe that there is a reasonably good agreement on this);